How to apply

 - 15 February: Application deadline for Choral Awards.

 - 28 February: Application deadline for Instrumental Awards.

-A Levels, IB and other examinations taken – including STEP where required for Mathematics, Engineering and some other applicants.
+A Levels, IB and other examinations taken – including STEP for Mathematics.

 - Examination results published and confirmation of conditional offers that have been met - all conditional offers must be met by 31 August (the deadline set by UCAS) unless otherwise specified.